jhalakgupta2000/website/README.md

 # Building

-The site is built using Cake (of course!).
+The site is built using Cake.
 There are a number of different targets depending on what you're working on and how complete you want the generated site to be.

 `build --target=GetSource` will download the Cake source code that the generation process uses to create the "API" section.